MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/customize-list-form.md

   - intro-internal
   - canvas
 ---
-# Customize a SharePoint list or library form by using Power Apps
+# Customize a Microsoft Lists or SharePoint form by using Power Apps

-You can easily customize the form for a SharePoint list or SharePoint document library by opening Power Apps in a browser.
+You can easily customize the form for a list created using Microsoft Lists, or a SharePoint document library by opening Power Apps in a browser.
 You don't need to write traditional code, such as C#, or download another app, such as InfoPath.
-When you publish your changes, the form is embedded within the SharePoint list for use by all of its users.
+When you publish your changes, the form is embedded within the list for use by all of its users.
 In Power Apps, you can also review analytics reports, easily create conditional formatting, and connect to other data sources.

 To follow the steps in this article, you'll create a list so that you can see how customization works, and then you can apply the same concepts to your own list.